 Ooo, I have a long list!
-I think brand wise I got a hot pink skirt suit by Bill Blass and a white denim jacket from Helmut Lang.
+I think brand-wise I got a hot pink skirt suit by Bill Blass and a white denim jacket from Helmut Lang.
 Both were practically nothing from thrift stores.
-But my favorite favorite thrifted item to wear are these flower pants that I bought a couple of years ago – they are my happy outfit!
+But my favorite thrifted item to wear is these flower pants that I bought a couple of years ago.
+They are my happy outfit!
 And my fave ethical find would have to be my winter coat from the German company Hessnatur (top photo).
-I bought it on sale and a couple of weeks later they stopped shipping to the US, so I was elated I bought it when I did.
+I bought it on sale and a couple of weeks later they stopped shipping to the US.
+I was elated I bought it when I did.

 What would be your ultimate thrifted find?

 I would be ecstatic to find the perfect shirt dress… I LOVE a good shirt dress.

 Finally Jamillah, can you share three ethical style tips with us?